Caudal epidural injections, or sacral hiatus epidural injections, are one of some possible spinal epidural injections.

-Once reached, 5-6ml of contrast in injected, confirming extradural and extravascular location, and acting as a visual marker for ascent of steroid / local anaesthetic.
-The therapeutic mixture is then injected (typically 3-5mL:1-2mL of betamethasone and 2-3mL of bupivicaine).
+Once reached, 5-6ml of contrast in injected, confirming extradural and extravascular location, and acting as a visual marker for the ascent of steroid / local anaesthetic.
+The therapeutic mixture is then injected (typically 3-5mL:1-2mL of betamethasone and 2-3mL of bupivacaine).
 The previously injected contrast should be seen to disperse, ideally no higher than L5/S1 1-2.

 Some authors advocate the use of larger volumes of dilute injectate to effectuate larger area of effect 4-5.

-As with other epidural injections, recovery in the department for 20-30 minutes minimum is recommended, as a proportion of patients will experience transient numbness, weakness or loss or proprioreception, making ambulation difficult and dangerous.
+As with other epidural injections, recovery in the department for 20-30 minutes minimum is recommended, as a proportion of patients will experience transient numbness, weakness or loss or proprioception, making ambulation difficult and dangerous.

-As with all spinal epidural injections, care should be taken to confirm extradural location, to avoid intradural injection with resultant adhesive arachnoiditis 1.
-A low pressure headache can also result from dural puncture.
+As with all epidural spinal injections, care should be taken to confirm extradural location, to avoid intradural injection with resultant adhesive arachnoiditis 1.
+A low-pressure headache can also result from dural puncture.